wangh1017/2404.18579/README.md

-Chains and configuration files.
+Chains and Configuration Files

-Chains have been seperated for the file size limit of Github.
+1. Chains have been seperated for the file size limit of Github.
+2. Results of 2404.18579 can be reproduced by .param files.